MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 ## What is process advisor?

-Process advisor helps you to better understand places to streamline workflows by:
+Process advisor quickly captures detailed steps for each process in your organization to help you to better understand places to streamline workflows.
+You can do this on your own or invite colleagues to contribute and collaborate.

-- Identifying which activities take the most time.
+Process advisor helps you to:

-- Providing insights about which parts of your processes would be best to automate.
+- Gain insights about which parts of your processes would be best to automate.
-- Revealing ways to improve efficiencies.

-Process advisor quickly captures detailed steps for each process in your organization&mdash;working on your own or inviting colleagues to contribute and collaborate.
-Process advisor helps you:

-- Understand where the bottlenecks are.
+- Find opportunities to automate with end-to-end visualizations of each process you record.
+- Identify which activities take the most time.
 - Discover which steps are repeated the most.
-- Find opportunities to automate with end-to-end visualizations of each process you record.
+- improve efficiencies by understanding where the bottlenecks are.

 ## Business example